Alois Rašín: Resistance during the First World War

-After the start of the Great War, Rašín sided with the anti-monarchy voices in the country but realized that parliament parties don’t matter anymore.
+After the start of the Great War, Rašín sided with the anti-monarchy voices in the country but realized that parliament parties do not matter anymore.
 Přemysl Šámal together with Edvard Beneš, Karel Kramář, Václav Klofáč, Alois Rašín and later Antonín Švehla created a resistance group Maffia, inspired by Sicilian Mafia.
 They created the so-called National Council (Národní rada) that financed foreign resistance led by Tomáš Garrigue Masaryk.
 The consequences got to them in July 1916 when Rašín was arrested, taken into custody in Vienna and charged for treason and espionage.
 The process with Alois Rašín, Karel Kramář, journalist and translator Vincenc Červinka, and accountant of the malt house Zdeněk Zamazal lasted from December 1915 to July 1916 with the result of the death penalty.
 Later in the same year, Emperor Franz Joseph I and after him, Charles I died, and punishments were changed to 10 years in Austrian Möllersdorf.
 Alois Rašín shared a cell with Karel Kramář.
 During the time in the prison, Rašín wrote text National Economy (Národní hospodářství), which was published later in 1921.
-His Imperial Council Member’s mandate was taken away from him in June 1917.
+His Imperial Council Member's mandate was taken away from him in June 1917.
 Next month, the amnesty was announced.

 After his return from prison, viewed as a national hero, he immediately started to be politically active.
 He regained his Doctor of Laws academic title (JUDr.).
 In 1918, the Young Czech Party merged with the Statutory Progressive Party, Moravian People's Progressive Party and some part of the Progressive Party (Realists) with the common name the Czech Statutory Democracy.
 The Old Czech Party joined in the next year.
 As a party chairman was elected Karel Kramář.
-Rašín was part of the party’s leadership that set its goals: support of social justice but rejection of the socialism as such, support of Czech nationalism and democracy, the need for strong control state, police, army and the large state apparatus.
+Rašín was part of the party's leadership that set its goals: support of social justice but rejection of the socialism as such, support of Czech nationalism and democracy, the need for strong control state, police, army and the large state apparatus.
 It promoted secularization, but with the preservation of freedom of religion and a strong influence of Christian morality, it also promoted solidarity and education.
 It was supposed to be oriented on the United States of America, the United Kingdom of Great Britain and Ireland and Czarist Russia.
-The National Newspaper continued to be the party’s newspapers.
+The National Newspaper continued to be the party's newspapers.